 Under what circumstances can a tenant break a lease and what remedies does a landlord have when a tenant illegally breaks a lease?

-- When terminating a lease early is allowed by federal or state law - Laws vary from state to state, but federal law permits a tenant that enlists in active military service to terminate a tenancy early.
+- Allowed by federal or state law -Laws vary from state to state, but federal law permits a tenant that enlists in active military service to terminate a tenancy early.
 In some states, a tenant can legally break a lease if planning to move to an elderly care facility or because of the relocation of a present employer.

-- The landlord violates a term in the lease - In many states, a landlord's violation of health and safety codes that create intolerable living conditions for a tenant amounts to a "constructive eviction."
-Depending on state law, the tenant may be able to move out without giving notice or by giving less notice than the law requires in typical circumstances.
+- Landlord violates a term in the lease -In many states, a landlord's violation of health and safety codes that create intolerable living conditions for a tenant amounts to a "constructive eviction."

 When a tenant breaks a lease without a legally protected reason, the landlord may sue the tenant for damages.
 The landlord, however, must mitigate damages by attempting to re-rent the unit.
-Most states require the landlord to make a reasonable attempt to find a new tenant.
 If the landlord incurs damages beyond what remains from the tenant's security deposit, the landlord may sue the tenant for the time the unit remained vacant, for the cost to find a new tenant, and for attorney fees, if provided for in the lease agreement.